jupyter/governance/github_workflow.md

 * A single issue or pull request can have multiple `status:` labels.
 * Subprojects should use ths standard set of `status:` labels, but are free to add additional ones.

+### External-facing Labels

+For outside open source initiatives from [GitHub](https://help.github.com/articles/finding-open-source-projects-on-github/) and events such as [Hacktoberfest](https://hacktoberfest.digitalocean.com/) or [Write/Speak/Code](http://www.writespeakcode.com/), organizations often request a specific name for contributor-friendly issues.

+Across [GitHub](https://help.github.com/articles/about-labels/), `good first issue` is the common label for beginner-friendly issues.  `help wanted` indicates interest in external help from the community on an issue.

+Additional labels such as `hacktoberfest` are based on open source initiatives for which we'd like additional help.

 ## Structured queries